The tiny table. 14th February 2022.

 Me - "But there is reality and reality, and I cannot know until I know.
 It's not possible for me to know what I don't know!
 I can interrogate my construct of you, but it is only a construct.
 So I told you!"

-'My problem' was that I was talking about Brian Thorne and a move by the ethical body to make therapy a protected profession - so that if a person called themselves a therapist they would have studied an approved course, with supervision, and placement work.
-Brian Thorne's position was that signing up to a system may well "inevitably encourage uniformity and militate against creativity of practice" .
+During that conversation which suddenly veered as he began to question my ethics, I was talking about Brian Thorne and a move by the ethical body to make therapy a protected profession - so that if a person called themselves a therapist they would have studied an approved course, with supervision, and placement work.
+Brian Thorne's position was that signing up to a system may "inevitably encourage uniformity and militate against creativity of practice" .

 At the time I thought Brian had a point.